Frequently Asked Questions About Boat HitchHiking

 |Reaching out to boat owners in the marina of Santa Cruz de Tenerife|

-|2 November 2016||From Tenerife - Las Palmas de Gran Canaria by ferry|
+|2 November 2016||From Tenerife to Las Palmas de Gran Canaria by ferry|

-|3 November 2016||WE HAVE A BOAT!
-A young French couple send us an email that they need crew to sail from Tenerife to Sal, Cape Verde|
+|3 November 2016||I found a boat!
+A young French couple send me an email that they need crew to sail from Tenerife to Sal, Cape Verde|

 |3 November – 5 November 2016||Enjoying Las Palmas de Gran Canaria.
 With the ferry back to Tenerife|